 Any permitted or registered vehicle left on campus during the WPB for any extended period (more than one day or during winter or spring break periods) must be parked in the first or second level of the Parking Garage and registered with the Department of Public Safety.
 This policy includes, Athletic Teams, Students, Faculty or Staff and who are traveling during the WPB.

 During special events and in emergencies, the Director of Public Safety may temporarily impose parking limitations.
-These limitations will be announced via University-wide email, voicemail, radio (WQRI 88.3 FM) and signs placed at the entrance into the campus.
+These limitations may or may not be announced via University-wide email, voicemail, radio (WQRI 88.3 FM) and signs placed at the entrance into the campus.
 Students may also call extension 4400 for information.

 Any motor vehicle that requires removal due to an unforeseen circumstance (i.e. facilities needs access to a building or a maintenance emergency) will be towed at no expense if the owner cannot be notified.